Maronite mummies: Discovery

 The mummies were found in the 'Asi-al Hadath cave located in the Kadisha Valley in Lebanon, on July 13, 1990 by a group of speleologists/archaeologists of the Groupe d'Etudes et de Recherches Souterraines du Liban- GERSL, namely Abi Aoun Pierre, Baroudy Fadi, Ghaouch Antoine and Khawaja Paul.

 The find was the result of two years of excavation.
 Initially, the discovery consisted of a single four-month-old infant mummy.

 The infant was named Yasmine by her discoverers after a child whose name was mentioned in a manuscript discovered on-site.
 The infant was clothed and fully interred only 40 cm below ground, she was laid on her back alone in the grave, her head resting on a smooth stone.
-Yasmine was carefully wrapped in medical gauze and immobilized with splinting devices by the team and transported from the grotto to a customized laboratory, created by the Discoverers.
+Yasmine was carefully wrapped in medical gauze and immobilized with splinting devices by the team and transported from the grotto to a customized laboratory, created by the discoverers.

 Multiple other remains were found following the discovering, include seven bodies (four infants and three adults) as well as skeletal remains of several others.

 Analysis

 The grotto

-'Asi-al-Hadath Grotto is in the vicinity of Hadath-El-Gibbet.
+'Asi-al-Hadath Grotto is near Hadath el Jebbeh.
 The high altitude of the grotto makes access or regular use of it as living quarters difficult.
-Yet, there is evidence of organized communal arrangements, a man-made water reservoir (3.5m x 1.4 m surface, 1.5 m depth, and 8 cubic meters volume); a stone basin for grinding grain by hand; and two well-like openings, probably used for retrieval and storage of water.
-The grotto contains two main rooms: a large living quarter and the grave-yard room.
+Yet, there is evidence of organized communal arrangements, a man-made water reservoir (3.5m x 1.4 m surface, 1.5 m depth, and eight cubic meters volume); a stone basin for grinding grain by hand; and two well-like openings, probably used for retrieval and storage of water.
+The grotto contains two main rooms: a large living quarter and the graveyard room.